×

 Dzongkha vs Mongolian Difficulty

 The Dzongkha vs Mongolian difficulty level basically depends on the number of Dzongkha Alphabets and Mongolian Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Dzongkha and Mongolian are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Dzongkha and Mongolian, which language is harder to learn?
-Time required to learn Dzongkha is Not Available while to learn Mongolian time required is 44 weeks.
+Time required to learn Dzongkha is 38 weeks while to learn Mongolian time required is 44 weeks.